Veterans of Foreign Wars of the

 Be Seen In Our Newsletter!

-VFW Post 392 is offering advertising space within our newsletter.
+VFW Post 392 offers advertising space within our newsletter.
 We have a monthly circulation of over 2100, and unlimited potential via this website.

-All content must be submitted to and approved by the Post prior to the 15th of each month.
+All content must be submitted to the Post for review and approval prior to the 15th of each month.

 VFW Post 392 On Facebook And Twitter